-In my case, I'm making hard boiled eggs because I'm on a diet and they are the perfect source of high quality proteins, amino acids, vitamins, minerals and are only 77 calories.
-If you are counting calories like I am, a 77 calorie delicious hard boiled egg with only 5 grams of fat and 6 grams of protein is a great snack between meals or can be added to a healthy salad for lunch or dinner.
+In my case, I'm making hard-boiled eggs because I'm on a diet, and they are the perfect source of high-quality proteins, amino acids, vitamins, and minerals and are only 77 calories.
+If you are counting calories like I am, a 77-calorie delicious hard-boiled egg with only 5 grams of fat and 6 grams of protein is an excellent snack between meals or can be added to a healthy salad for lunch or dinner.

-If you're not on a diet, think deviled eggs, egg salad sandwiches, egg slices for a salad, stir fries, or you can even try pickling some in vinegar, water and a little sugar.
-And who doesn't like just peeling one and dip into a little salt & pepper?
+If you're not on a diet, think deviled eggs, egg salad sandwiches, egg slices for a salad, stir-fries, or you can even try pickling some in vinegar, water and a little sugar.
+And who doesn't like just peeling one and dip it into a little salt & pepper?
 Yum!

 Why Sous Vide Eggs?

-The simple answer is because you can control exactly how firm the egg yolk and white are going to be EVERY time.
-There are lots of ways to make hard boiled eggs using the boiling technique and each has factors that can change the outcome.
+The simple answer is that you can control precisely how firm the egg yolk and white will be EVERY time.
+There are many ways to make hard boiled eggs using the boiling technique, and each has factors that can change the outcome.

 So the bottom line is by using this sous vide technique, you can prepare perfectly cooked hard boiled eggs exactly how you like them every time no matter how big they are, how many you cook or any of the other factors above.